developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an EMM to request that OemConfig attach a String Extra, whose Extra Value is specified, to the Transaction Result Intent when it has finished processing of the transaction.

-Specifying a String Extra is optional when sending a Transaction Result Intent, although it may be useful to do so since it can can help ensure that the receiver of the intent can differentiate it from other intents that it may receive.
+Specifying a String Extra is optional when sending a Transaction Result Intent, although it may be useful to do so since it can help ensure that the receiver of the intent can differentiate it from other intents that it may receive.
 - When an Extra Value is specified using this Managed Configuration, it is mandatory that an Extra Name also be specified using the Managed Configuration ***Transaction Result Intent Extra Name***.

 ### Transaction Steps

 This Managed Configuration allows an EMM to enable an Administrator to defined a sequence of steps that perform configuration of various configurations and to organize those steps into a single transaction to be performed on a Zebra Android device.

-Any number of transaction steps can be included within a transaction and the individual transactions steps will be executed in the order they appear within this Managed Configuration.
+Any number of transaction steps can be included within a transaction and the individual transactions steps is executed in the order they appear within this Managed Configuration.

 #### Transaction Step